zulip/zulip/templates/zerver/why-zulip.md

 using Slack heavily has to manually scan through hundreds of messages a day to find the content that is relevant to them.

-## Senior people rarely use Slack channels
+## Senior people rarely use large Slack channels

 Slack channels are even worse for managers and other people involved in multiple projects.
 Even modest usage of Slack leads to more channel messages